 As the patronship comprises of practitioners and physicians, the two are designated as the targeted customers of the industry.
 Where physicians are the ultimate decision-makers as their prescription to a brand is followed.
 Hence, the major decisions of the firm revolve around their interests.
 This scenario makes one ponder upon the process of selecting a brand by the physician.
-What are the chief areas and factors, which incline his/her recommendations and interests to a specific brand?
+What are the chief areas and factors. which incline his/her recommendations and interests to a specific brand?
 How this behavior influences drug marketing strategies?
 While searching for the answers of the same, not even a single research addressed these questions.
 Hence, in light of the same, this study is a unique stride that aims to identify the influential factors of pharmaceutical marking on the prescription behavior of the physicians.
-This research was an outcome of the authors' academic and professional interest in the subject of pharmaceutical marketing and its impact on Arab countries because of the superior quality and ability to meet the international standards and specifications.
-The major uniqueness of this market is its openness to the foreign trade and competitive sector with a restriction-free capital transfer.
-The Indiaian market exports 71% of its products, globally but holds a minimal of 29% shares locally.
-About 75 percent of the sector's produce - worth around \$600 million is exported to MENA, the United States, and Europe.
-At present day, there are a total of 16 pharmaceutical industries in India.
-The pharmaceutical industry was once boomed in India due to regional turmoil; patients flocked to India from t the MENA region and this increased demand on products and pharmacists in the country.
+This research was an outcome of the authors' academic and professional interest in the subject of pharmaceutical marketing and its impact on physicians' prescribing patterns, especially in the mentioned country.
+From an academic view, this present study aimed to add knowledge to the existing literature.
+It was an aggregate account of the connected exploration across disciplines with practical connotations; attempting to bring substantial academic and managerial implications Together.
+Academically, it was realized that this research is associated with several flaws.
+Among them, one of the most prominent ones is the inclusion of only developed nations in the study.[6] while neglecting the developing countries [8].
+To eradicate this inconsistency, Indian physicians were taken as subjects to devise empirical research and to develop a better framework so that future marketing can benefit from it and sustain the subtle competition.
+This paper was virtually the first to advocate such a reform, and it served as one of the first humble steps in the imminent direction of merging this paper with previous literature.